Post winter roofing maintenance

 Roof maintenance checklist

 As every homeowner, you know perfectly well that at some point major repair or even a roof replacement will become inevitable.
 That’s simply the way things work.
 However regular care postpones that necessity and lowers the costs of potential fixes.
 Why so?
 Firstly – maintenance is good for the overall condition of your roof and secondly – it allows for spotting a problem way before it exacerbates to the point where the serious intervention would be required.
-It should be performed at least twice a year.
+It should be performed at least once a year.
 Spring and autumn are good seasons for the task.
 You could easily perform it when you’re cleaning the gutters.
 Before we get to the checklist there is one more thing to consider – whether it’s better to take care of maintenance yourself or hire professionals.
-Choosing experienced roofing contractor in Lake Villa, reliable roofing companies Wilmette or another local expert roofer cost more than DIY approach.
-Nevertheless, it may prove a good choice for your house wellbeing as experts will be able to spot all of the potential problems and remediate them properly.
+Choosing experienced roofing contractor such as RK Roofing or another local expert roofer cost more than DIY approach.
+Nevertheless, it may prove a good choice for your house well being as experts will be able to spot all of the potential problems and correct them properly.
 That settled we may go to the checklist proper.

 - First step consist of checking the shingles.
 Broken, split, warped and lose ones should be replaced as soon as possible.
 The same goes as well for those that are missing.
 Places with spotty shingle coverage allow rainwater and snow to penetrate to bottom parts of your roof.
 It may not result in immediate leaks but is pretty bad for the long term of your roof condition.
 Replacement of few shingles is cheap and more or less hassle free.
 On the other hand fixing of decking and underlayment is neither.